IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 {{RFC4071}} and obsoleted by this document and the ISOC/IETF LLC Agreement ({{IETF-LLC-OA}}).

+IASA2: Version 2.0 of the IETF Administrative Support Activity, defined by this document.

 IESG: Internet Engineering Steering Group (see {{RFC2026}},
 {{RFC3710}}).

 IETF: Internet Engineering Task Force (see {{RFC3233}}).

+IETF LLC Executive Director: the executive director for the IETF Limited Liability Company, responsible for day-to-day administrative and operational direction (See {{staff-responsibilities}}).

+IETF LLC: The legal entity -- a disregared Limited Liability Company (LLC) of The Internet Society -- established to house IASA2, specified by the ISOC/IETF LLC Agreement ({{IETF-LLC-OA}}).

+IETF LLC Board: The Board of Directors of the IETF LLC -- formally a multi-member "manager" of the LLC on behalf of ISOC (See
+{{board-responsibilities}}).

 ISOC: Internet Society (see {{RFC2031}} and {{ISOC}}).